The 7 best FREE cPanel alternatives (2020 edition)

-Note: Starting around summer 2018, we’ve heard of an increased volume of VestaCP servers being subjected to automated attacks based on unknown vulnerabilities.
+Note: Starting around summer 2018, we heard of an increased volume of automated attacks on VestaCP servers based on unknown vulnerabilities.
 Common solutions include securing your SSH connections through the use and enforcement of keys and disabling the root user entirely.
 We’re not going to remove VestaCP from this list entirely due to its popularity, but thought would-be user should know.

 Control panels are great for VPS beginners who want to quickly host a website without having to crunch a year’s worth of terminal education into a weekend.
 They’re equally good for advanced sysadmins who need consistent results across a handful to a few dozen machines.

 But there comes a time when every up-and-coming server administrator needs to take on some of the responsibility for themselves.

 There’s an incredible value in learning how to navigate a server, download and deploy services, and make fixes when something goes wrong.
 You don’t need to deploy an advanced Docker Swarm cluster on your first go—maybe try something easier, like EasyEngine’s WordPress auto-install?

 Still in the mood for more open-source alternatives?
 Our ultimate guide to self-hosting as you covered.